Kabuto is building smart suitcases for geeks – TechCrunch

 The pocket at the back of the suitcase is removable.
 For instance, you can store a laptop and a book in it in order to take it with you on a flight.
 The company uses a magnetic connection between the pocket and the suitcase, which means that you can plug the included USB-C cable to your laptop and then attach the pocket to the suitcase to charge your laptop when you’re not using it.

-The suitcase features an expandable structure, four wheels with metallic bearings and tires, a strap to attach another bag to the large handle on top of your suitcase.
+The suitcase features an expandable structure, four wheels with metallic bearings and tires and a strap to attach another bag to the large handle on top of your suitcase.
 It costs $435 on Kickstarter and it will cost $595 after the Kickstarter campaign.

 People who like to pack things exactly the right way will think the Kabuto suitcase offers a lot of options.
 It’s not a suitcase for everyone, but it’s an interesting take.
 The company promises to ship all suitcases by the end of the year.
 The startup has previously raised $1 million (€900,000) from Frédéric Mazzella, Michel & Augustin, Bpifrance, Fabien Pierlot and others.